lusan23/study-log/data_structs/README.md

 }
 ```

-The `push` function adds a new node with the given value at the beginning of the linked list.
-It creates a new node, allocates memory for it, sets its value, establishes the link between the new node and the current head node, and updates the head pointer to point to the new node.
+The `push` adds a new node after a specified value.

 ```c
 int pop(node_t ** head){